 Most graduates work at a large company

-Most popular industries
+Most popular industries and the salary

 Social media is the most popular channel for job search

 For our graduates, the most popular channels to find employment are social media (e.g. LinkedIn) (39%), job portals (e.g. Duunitori, Oikotie) (25%) and organizations' own websites (23%).
 However, graduates use many ways to find the employment.